mdzubayar/Project-2-3_FYS-STK4155/README.md

-have an extension to December 24
+We have an extension to December 24, 2021